Purchasing A Travel Backpack

 If you travel light and want to simplify your trip, carry-on sized backpacks are a terrific choice.
-For many airlines, these bags must be less than 22" x 14" x 9" or less than 45 cumulative inches (that means add all three measurements together).
+For many airlines, these bags must be less than 22" x 14" x 9" or less than 45 cumulative inches (that means you add all three measurements together).
 Typically these bags will be less than 45 liters in size.
 If you can pack light, you can easily travel for weeks in a bag this small.
-If you're packing a couple of hair dryers or 4 pairs of shoes, you may need to supplement a carry-on sized bag with something bigger.
+In the event that you're packing a hairdryer, 4 pairs of shoes, and 15 outfits, or a ton of climbing gear you may need to supplement a carry-on sized bag with something bigger.

-Verifying the dimensions, none of the packs measured exactly as reported on the company websites.
-The only way to be sure your pack will make it as a carry on is to ensure that it fits inside the airline's specific sizing box.
+In our lab tests, we verified the dimensions of each backpack when packed.
+None of the packs measured precisely as was reported on the companies' websites.
+The only way to be sure your pack will make it as a carry-on is to ensure that it fits into the airline's specific sizing box.
 It is easier if your pack is full of soft things that can compress (or squash, smash, and cram into that darn box).
-The take home point, for us, however, was that in the end, whether or not you get your backpack in the cabin with you depends on four things:
+The take-home point, for us, however, is that in the end, whether or not you get your backpack in the cabin with you depends on a few things:

-- how conspicuous or bulky YOU look (i.e. do you have a maxed out carry-on and a big personal item you're trying to sneak on board?)
+- How conspicuous or bulky YOU look (i.e., do you have a maxed-out carry-on and a significant personal item you're trying to sneak onboard?)

 The Checked Bag